azzaa29/Portfolio-projects/learning-projects/README.md

 # Learning Projects

-This folder contains a set of personal projects developed to improve my practical technical skills.
+This folder contains a set of personal projects developed as part of the IBM AI Developer Professional Certificate.

 Each subfolder includes:
 - the source code (Python scripts and/or notebooks),